Scenic reading on the occasion of the 75th anniversary of the Theresienkapelle Singen-.

 January 2016 by Christian Hanke

->The analogy of the current refugee situation and Europes attempt to shut down the borders
+>The analogy to the current refugee situation and the attempt to seal off Europe,

 is obvious.
-Richters characters are eaten up with fears.
+Richter's characters are consumed by their fears.

-When Catharina Fleckenstein as blonde woman keeps asking her husband (Tom Pidde) the same
+When Catharina Fleckenstein, as a blonde woman, asks her husband (Tom Pidde) the same questions

 January 2016 by Heinrich Oehmsen